 That study included poetry, the violin, French literature, philosophy (specializing in Kant and Wittgenstein), and entomology (the first attempts to breed tarantulas born in a household setting).
 And law.
 James has become one of the world’s leading environmental lawyers.

-James’s first collection of poems, The Feynman Challenge, was published in 2017.
+James’s first collection of poems, The Feynman Challenge, was published in the USA in 2023.
 E.O.Wilson wrote of this collection: ‘In this unusual and exceptionally interesting work, James Thornton speaks as both a poet who has colonised science and a scientist who speaks a poetic tongue.’
 James’s second collection Notes from a Mountain Village is composed of verses drawn from observations over twenty-five years of visiting his home in a French Pyrenean village.
+Waymarks tracks twenty-five years’ worth of James traversing the natural world, encountering people and natural wonders that helped shape him.
+His collection of essays, Nature is my Teacher, came out in 2024.